rancher/windows/docs/terraform/gmsa.md

 This command pulls `values.json` from the server and places the contents into `dist/active_directory` locally.

 Once you run it, it will create `dist/active_directory/values.json`.
-This corresponds to a `values.json` for the [`windows-ad-setup`](../../charts/windows-ad-setup) chart, as well as the fields required for creating `GMSACredentialSpec` CRs.
+This corresponds to a `values.json` for the [`windows-ad-setup`](../../charts/windows-ad-setup) chart, as well as the fields required for creating `GMSACredentialSpec` custom resource.

-### Create an RKE2 Cluster
+### Create a RKE2 Cluster

 To provision a cluster, run the following Terraform command at the root of this repository to create a [vSphere RKE2 Custom Windows cluster on your Rancher setup](../../terraform/vsphere_rke2_cluster/):